robertdj/AzureBlob.jl/README.md

 Authorization happens with the `SharedKey` scheme as described in [official docs](https://docs.microsoft.com/en-us/rest/api/storageservices/authorize-with-shared-key).
 This uses a signature that needs the storage account and storage key of the blob storage.

-The "Access keys" tab of the storage account look like this.
+The "Access keys" tab of a storage account look like this (in early 2019):

 ![Access keys tab](access_keys.png)

 The storage account name is available in the top left corner and the storage key is one of the "Key" fields.

-The screenshot is from early 2019.

 ## Usage